myminseok/pivotal-docs/platform-automation/download_dependencies.md

 ## For better download and upload efficiency
-`platform-automation-tasks/tasks/download-product.yml` download product and upload to s3 even if there is the same file in s3. for better efficiency, this pipeline uses `semver` to prevent uploading the same binary that is already in s3. this tested in non versioned s3.
+- `platform-automation-tasks/tasks/download-product.yml` upload to s3 even though there is the same file in s3.
+- for better efficiency, using `semver` can prevent uploading the same binary that is already in s3(tested on non versioned s3)

 ```yaml